Updated: Mar 24

 4. Managing your finances

 Now you're running your own business, you'll need to keep track of your income and your expenditure.
 Not only will this information tell you how successful your new business is doing, this information also needs to be included in your annual tax return so it's really important you keep track of all your finances.
-Also remember to keep all of your receipts as HMRC may ask you to produce evidence of your expenditure.
+Also remember to keep all of your receipts as your tax authority may ask you to produce evidence of your expenditure.

 There’s lots of small business accounting software available that can help you to manage your business finances, many of which can be used on mobile devices making it super quick and easy to keep on top of things.